Hoodwinked Too! Hood VS. Evil poster

 The inciting incident occurs at 9 minutes when Granny is kidnapped during the mission to rescue Hansel and Gretel.
 The witch escapes with Granny, leaving the team devastated and their leader gone..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 21 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This reveals the protagonist's commitment to Red defies Flippers' orders and chooses to go after Granny on her own terms, sneaking out of HEA to begin her independent investigation.
+This shows the protagonist's commitment to Red defies Flippers' orders and chooses to go after Granny on her own terms, sneaking out of HEA to begin her independent investigation.
 She commits to the rescue mission., moving from reaction to action.

 At 42 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat The team discovers the witch's true plan: using Hansel, Gretel, and Granny to obtain a powerful spell that could destroy the fairy tale world.
+Of particular interest, this crucial beat The team discovers the witch's true plan: using Hansel, Gretel, and Granny to obtain a powerful spell that could destroy the fairy tale world.
 Stakes dramatically raise; this is bigger than a simple rescue., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 62 minutes (72% through) represents the emotional nadir.
 Here, Red's refusal to trust her team leads to catastrophic failure.
 The witch captures them all, and Red is left alone having lost both Granny and her partners.
-Her solo approach has cost her everything., reveals the protagonist at their lowest point.
+Her solo approach has cost her everything., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 67 minutes initiates the final act resolution at 78% of the runtime.
 Red has her breakthrough realization: she needs her team and must truly trust them.
 She synthesizes her individual skills with collaborative teamwork, becoming a complete agent., demonstrating the transformation achieved throughout the journey.